Helmholtz-UFZ/saqc/sphinxdoc/documentation/GlobalKeywords.rst

    qc = qc.flagRange('data', min=0.5)
    qc.plot('data')

-Now we can override the flags for the constant value course with the lowest (unflagged) flag level, which is ``-np.inf``.
+Now we can override the flags for the constant value course with the lowest (unflagged) flag level, which, for the :py:class:`~saqc.core.FloatScheme` is the value ``-np.inf``.
+Alternatively to the explicit value, we can use the :py:attr:`~saqc.constants.UNFLAGGED` constant.
-Also, for the override to work, we have to rise the input filter, so that the :py:meth:`saqc.SaQC.flagConstants` method gets the already flagged values passed to test them.
+Also, for the override to work, we have to rise (or deactivate) the input filter, so that the :py:meth:`saqc.SaQC.flagConstants` method gets the already flagged values passed to test them.

 .. doctest:: exampleLabel

+   >>> from saqc.constants import UNFLAGGED, FILTER_NONE
-   >>> qc = qc.flagConstants('data', window='2D', thresh=0, dfilter=300, flag=-np.inf)
+   >>> qc = qc.flagConstants('data', window='2D', thresh=0, dfilter=FILTER_NONE, flag=UNFLAGGED)
    >>> qc.plot('data') #doctest:+SKIP

 .. plot::